scottstratford/blog_robinwieruch_content/react-hooks-fetch-data.md

 }
 {{< /highlight >}}

-That's if for the implicit programmatic data fetching with the effect hook.
+That's it for the implicit programmatic data fetching with the effect hook.
 You can decide on which state the effect depends.
 Once you set this state on a click or in another side-effect, this effect will run again.
 In this case, if the URL state changes, the effect runs again to fetch stories from the API.

 {{% chapter_header "Loading Indicator with React Hooks" "react-hooks-error-handling" %}}

 Let's introduce a loading indicator to the data fetching.
-It's just another state that is manage by a state hook.
+It's just another state that is managed by a state hook.
 The loading flag is used to render a loading indicator in the App component.

 {{< highlight javascript "hl_lines=10 14 19 41 42 43 51" >}}
 import React, { Fragment, useState, useEffect } from 'react';